NYCPlanning/data-engineering-code-interview/README.md

 - Load the adminstrative boundary data you used in **Python Task 4** into the database as a spatial table
 - Do a spatial join in SQL between `sample_311` and the administrative boundary and add the administrative boundary ID as a column to `sample_311`
 - Perform the same aggregation in **Python Task 4** and store the result in a table.

-- **Bonus**: export the table with the administrative boundary geometry and complaint count into a shapefile under the `data` folder.
+*Bonus points*  export the table with the administrative boundary geometry and complaint count into a shapefile under the `data` folder.

 ## Resources